London Broncos 26-24 Hull KR: Broncos move off bottom of Super League

 London were the better of the two in the first half and a try by Morgan Smith either side of kicks by Kieran Dixon put the hosts in the ascendancy.
 Weller Hauraki's converted try kept it tight at 8-6 after 40 minutes, though.

-The floodgates opened in the second half and once the visitors scored further tries through Adam Quinlan and Chris Atkin, Broncos wrestled back control through Alex Walker.
+The floodgates opened in the second 40 minutes and after the visitors scored further tries through Adam Quinlan and Chris Atkin, Broncos wrestled back control after a four-point score from Alex Walker and a further effort from Jordan Abdull.

 Both teams continued to pile forward before Rob Butler made the game safe late-on.
 Josh Drinkwater bagged a late consolation for Hull KR but the night ultimately belonged to Danny Ward's men as they secured their third league-win on the bounce.